 馃敆<tablet rotate="" /> [0|90|180|270]

 The tablet orientation can be changed in 90 degree steps.
 Default is no rotation (0).
-Rotation will be applied after applying tablet area transformation.
+Rotation will be applied before applying tablet area transformation.

 See also calibrationMatrix in libinput section below for advanced transformation.